keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/multi_stage/index.md

 #### Evaluation

-Defines the quality evaluation that is executed to verify the quality of a deplyoment based on its SLOs/SLIs.
+Defines the quality evaluation that is executed to verify the quality of a deployment based on its SLOs/SLIs.

 **Usage:**
 ```